emw8105/visio-parser-tool/README.md

 - Generate the permutations (paths from start to end) and display them for the user
 - Allow the user various ways to specify how start and end nodes should be selected (Text, shape, indiscriminately, etc.)
 - Provide the option to rezip the exracted contents with IDs overwritten on text for ID mapping on the permutations
+- Determines the optimal minimum paths needed to cover all edges / cases to simplify QA testing

 ## TDL
 - track number of paths per page to calculate number of test cases to write - done